annarosejohny/Learning_SQL/README.md

     - **Strings** - sequence of characters such as letters or punctuation.
 Eg: names (Anna, Antus). **VARCHAR**
     - **Integers** - Store whole numbers.
 Eg:1,35. **INT**
     - **Floats** - Stores numbers that include fractional part.
 Eg: 9.86,7.004. **NUMERIC**
+- Operators
+    - AND
+    - OR
+    - IN
+    -